 Antimetabolites are cell-cycle specific.
 Antimetabolites are very similar to normal substances within the cell.
-When the cells incorporate these substances into the cellular metabolism, they are unable to divide.
-Antimetabolites are classified according to the substances with which they interfere.
+When the cells incorporate these substances into the

-• Folic acid antagonist: Methotrexate

-- Pyrimidine antagonist: 5-Florouracil, Foxuridine, Cytarabine, Capecitabine, and Gemcitabine - Purine antagonist: 6-Mercaptopurine and 6-Thioguanine - Adenosine deaminase inhibitor: Cladribine, Fludarabine, Nelarabine, and Pentostatin
+- Folic acid antagonist: Methotrexate - Pyrimidine antagonist: 5-Florouracil, Foxuridine, Cytarabine, Capecitabine, and Gemcitabine - Purine antagonist: 6-Mercaptopurine and 6-Thioguanine - Adenosine deaminase inhibitor: Cladribine, Fludarabine, Nelarabine, and Pentostatin